Menighin/queue-e/README.md

 # queue-e
-NodeJs Express application to manage a queue of requests that runs executables
+NodeJs Express application to manage a queue of requests that runs executables and giving info about them